 Not just any keyword.
 If you want the highest impact and fastest impact, kill those with high impressions but low impression share.
 Let's see how it simulates in this example:

 See how easy it's to manipulate your impression share by pausing the right keyword?
 (Option 2)

-Though pausing keywords with high impressions and low impression share feels like a sound strategy especially in terms of cost efficiency, it could be a bad idea to kill those keywords because:
+Though pausing keywords with high impressions and low impression share feel like a sound strategy, especially in terms of cost efficiency, it could be a bad idea to kill those keywords because:

 If you eliminate those keywords with high impressions but low impression share, you will enter contraction mode - your campaign will grow smaller and smaller in volume.

 You lose potentially valuable conversions and lose the ability to expand your campaign and conversion volume in the future as you've lost the valuable search query report of those highly-searched keywords.

 Hence, if you implement this KPI for your agency or an internal team, they'll eventually come to a situation where they will be forced to take diminutive, contractive actions to meet your KPI.
 The reason is you can only increase your bid that much (due to budget limitation) and QS improvement has an upper limit (i.e. 10).

 If your business focuses on growth and expansion, don't use Impression Share.

 Finally, let's turn back again to Google's Help article.

 As Google has stated, impression share is an estimate.
 It was mentioned four times in three paragraphs explaining how impression share is counted.